 • 25+ years — Expedia Group, Gap Inc., Gilt, Scripps Networks

-• Build stack — LangGraph, TypeScript, Next.js, React, CopilotKit AG-UI, Turborepo
+• I build with — LangGraph, TypeScript, Next.js, React, CopilotKit AG-UI, Turborepo

 Let's talk

-I'm currently open to senior roles in AI product innovation, R&D, and experience design leadership — particularly at organizations where invention is valued over performance, and where the work is expected to be genuinely new.
+I'm open to senior roles in AI product innovation and R&D — where invention is valued over performance and the work is expected to be genuinely new.